meng-xu-cs/watspeed-platsec-course/lab7/guide.md

 ```

 You will be greated by a prompt:
+>
 > Do you want to install in current directory? [yes/no] :
+>
 Type `yes` in the command line and hit enter.

 If installation is successful, the screen should show
+>
 > Installation is successful!
-The SDK package can be found in <your-current-path>/sgxsdk
+The SDK package can be found in "your-current-path"/sgxsdk
+>

-Follow the prompt and set the environment variables with the suggested command or
+Follow the prompt and set the environment variables with the suggested command or using
 ```bash
 source sgxsdk/environment
 ```

-## Step 2: Understand the SGX application tempalate
+## Step 2: Understand the SGX application skeleton

+## Step 3: Implement the TODO items

-## Step 3: Validate your program
+## Step 4: Validate your program

 Test your program with some concrete numbers and verify that the program is responding correctly.